MarcelGarus/server/blog/draft comptime.md

 Note that the stack trace consists of two parts:
 The upper part is the ~runtime~ compile-runtime stack trace of the comptime evaluation.
-The lower part contains information about why the comptime expression was compiled in the first place (how it's reached from `zig:main`).
+The lower part tells why the comptime expression was compiled in the first place (how it's reached from `zig:main`).

 ## The Interpreter